BetsyPetering/FirstPortolio/README.md

     In solving the footer issue and making it sticky, the footer's border-top-color disappeared, again.
 Need to fix.

     Also, need to make the contact form page.

+January 13, 2020
+   Deleted the original Portfolio.html and Portfolio.css because the second try in Portfolio2 works.
+In hindsight, perhaps it would have been better to keep them in another branch.